mohibul75/Halstead-Metric-calculation/README.md

 	<li>Java</li>
 </ul>

-main.py is for python file and main_for_java.py for java file.TO run the code
+main.py is for python file and main_for_java.py for java file.To run this project

 	git clone https://github.com/purbo75/Halstead-Metric-calculation.git